Funeral Arrangements - When the death certificate has been issued by the Registrar, you will also be given a certificate authorising the funeral.

 The choice of a firm of funeral directors is important as you should feel comfortable and confident with them.
 They may be known to you personally, may be recommended by a friend, your GP or religious adviser or may just have a good reputation in your area.

-Please use the links on the right hand side to search for local funeral directors.
+Please use these links, National Association of Funeral Directors, Society of Allied and Independent Funeral Directors and Yellow Pages Website to search for local funeral directors.
 All have a code of practice and should give you an estimate of costs - their own and those fees they will pay on your behalf and add to the account.
 You can ask for this estimate in advance and it's a good idea to ask different firms to quote so that you can compare costs.